raphapr/rdo-packstack-installation/README.md

 # neutron subnet-list
 </pre>

-# 5. Instanciando uma máquina virtual
+# 5. Instancing a virtual machine

-Registre no Nova sua chave pública RSA:
+Register on Nova your public RSA key:

 <pre>
 # nova keypair-add --pub-key ~/.ssh/id_rsa.pub demo-key
 </pre>

-Registre a imagem CirrOS de testes nos repositórios do Glance:
+Register the CirrOS image of tests on the repositories of Glance:

 <pre>
 # glance image-create \